Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

         introduce parameters and dynamic naming, when it is not as clear how the `script` block will look like.

-## Caching to minimise re-running completed tasks
+## Caching tasks and resuming workflows

 One of the core features of Nextflow is the ability to store task executions (caching).
 These cached tasks and files can be reused by Nextflow to minimise